 He has spoken at numerous international conferences.
-In March 2008, he spoke at a major conference in Kuwait on the media's role in the dialogue between Islam and the West and, in the past, he has given talks at Chatham House, RUSI, the Dubai Press Club and the annual Doha Forum on Free Trade and Democratisation in Qatar.
+In the past, he has given talks at Chatham House, RUSI, the Dubai Press Club and the annual Doha Forum on Free Trade and Democratisation in Qatar.

 In 2003, he observed the elections to the Kuwait National Assembly.
 On 29th November 2005, Chris addressed the United Nations on the occasion of the International Day of Solidarity with the Palestinians.
 His statement was delivered on behalf of the International Coordinating Network on Palestine.
 He urged members of the UN General Assembly to increase their efforts to establish a meaningful peace process with the aim of creating a viable Palestine state on the territory occupied in 1967.

 Chris writes for a number of journals about the region and was the UK correspondent for Middle East International covering all aspects of the British relationship with the Middle East.
-He also researched and wrote an educational pamphlet that accompanied John Pilger's documentary "Palestine is Still the Issue".
 He was a Visiting Lecturer at St. Mary's College, University of Surrey, lecturing on religion in the Middle East.
-He was also Chair of Friends of Birzeit University, a former trustee of Medical Aid for Palestinians and the Coordinator of the Joint Committee for Palestine.
+He was also Chair of Friends of Birzeit University and a former trustee of Medical Aid for Palestinians.
 He is also a member of the Royal Institute for International Affairs.

 Chris was the winner of the 2015 Annemarie Schimmel Award for Excellence in championing a Muslim cause.
 He also won a Special Tribute award from the Arab Screen Independent Film Festival in 2001 for his work with the media.

 He was also the subject of a documentary for Al Jazeera Arabic in 2012